Serchinastico/GamesOfLife/README.md

 - Use blender for better renders
 - Mix colors in game of life
-- Use more neighbors in game of life - different _neighboring_ definition
+- Use more neighbors in game of life - different _neighboring_ definition (circular, 3D, symmetries)
--
+- WebAssembly to make automata more efficient
+- Use HashLife to make automata more efficient